MateuszNaKodach/coders-board-v2/backend/README.md

 # CodersBoard Backend

+## How to run on local machine
+1. Execute `yarn install`.
+2. Run docker daemon on your local computer.
+3. Execute `docker-compose -f docker-compose.local.yml up` in `backend` directory.
+4. Execute `yarn start:dev:eventstorage-eventstore:debug`

+This will run application connected to EventStore.
+In order for different configurations see npm scripts in package.json

+- API base URL: `localhost:4000`
+- Swagger URL: `localhost:4000/swagger`
+- EventStore URL: `http://127.0.0.1:2113/` username: admin / password: changeit

 ## Project structure
 We need to keep extendable architecture in order to prepare for future changes, because we work in very flexible manner and requirements changes and evolve a lot.